 473A.
 Whoever makes or has in his custody or under his control a machine or implement, or paper or other material, which to his knowledge is or has been specifically designed or adapted for the making of any false instrument shall be punished with imprisonment for a term which may extend to 5 years, or with fine, or with both.

 [HK Crimes Ordinance 1971, s.
 76(2)]

-Making or possessing equipment for making a false instrument with intent to induce prejudice
+Making or possessing equipment for making a false instrument with intent to induce prejudice been specifically designed or adapted for the making of any instrument; and

 473B.
 Any person (A) who -